Strong overall performance; raises full year outlook for Industrial free cash flow* to $3.5 to $5.0 billion

 - our ability to increase margins through implementation of operational changes, restructuring and other cost reduction measures;

-- the impact of actual or potential failures of our products or third-party products with which our products are integrated, such as the fleet grounding of the Boeing 737 MAX, and the timing of its return to service and return to delivery, and related reputational effects;
+- the impact of actual or potential failures of our products or third-party products with which our products are integrated, and related reputational effects;

-- the other factors that are described in the "Risk Factors" section of our Quarterly Report on Form 10-Q for the quarter ended June 30, 2020 and of our Annual Report on Form 10-K for the year ended December 31, 2019, as such descriptions may be updated or amended in any future reports we file with the SEC.
+- the other factors that are described in the “Risk Factors” section of our Annual Report on Form 10-K for the year ended December 31, 2020 and our Quarterly Report on Form 10-Q for the quarter ended March 31, 2021, as such descriptions may be updated or amended in any future reports we file with the SEC.

 These or other uncertainties may cause our actual future results to be materially different than those expressed in our forward-looking statements.
 We do not undertake to update our forward-looking statements.